facebookresearch/habitat-lab/habitat-baselines/README.md

 ### Checkpoint

-We release a [checkpoint](https://arxiv.org/abs/2106.14405) based on the above command.
+We have released a [checkpoint](https://huggingface.co/datasets/ai-habitat/hab3_episodes/tree/main/checkpoint) based on the above command.

 ## Social Rearrangement